 This map may reflect more detailed and up-to-date stream channel configurations than those shown on the previous FIRM for this jurisdiction.
-The floodplains and floodways that were transferred from the previous FIRM may have the Flood Profiles and Floodway Data tables in the Flood Insurance Study Report (which contains authoritative hydraulic data) may reflect stream channel distances that differ from what is shown on this map.
+The floodplains and floodways that were transferred from the previous FIRM may have been adjusted to conform to these new stream channel configurations.
+As a result, the Flood Profiles and Floodway Data tables in the Flood Insurance Study Report (which contains authoritative hydraulic data) may reflect stream channel distances that differ from what is shown on this map.